 Stages involved in the formation of the company:

 There are some important steps and stages which are playing important role in the formation of the business, these are as follows:

-The promoter can be a group of persons, institution, or individual.
+The promoter can be a group of persons, institutions, or individuals.

-There are some functions which are performed by the promoter:
+There are some functions that are performed by the promoter:

 1.Determining the business idea:

-In this stage, promoter takes the help of the experts like chartered accountants, engineers, regarding the decisions related to the size of the business, location, capital requirement and the purchasing of machinery & equipment for the business.
+In this stage, the promoter takes the help of the experts like chartered accountants, engineers, regarding the decisions related to the size of the business, location, capital requirement, and the purchasing of machinery & equipment for the business.

 3. Name Approval:

 Every company needs registration to gets its name approved.
 Under this stage, the approval of the name of the company is given by the registrar after the investigation related to the other company’s name.
 In other words, we can that the name of the company does not match the other company’s name.